MMesbahU/Weggis/Files/angsd.md

 We may be interested in looking at allele frequencies only for sites that are actually variable in our sample.
 Therefore we want to perform a **SNP calling**.
-There are several ways to call SNPs using ANGSD, for instance by using these options:
+There are two main ways to call SNPs using ANGSD with these options:
 ```
         -minMaf         0.000000        (Remove sites with MAF below)
         -SNP_pval       1.000000        (Remove sites with a pvalue larger)